Establishing and operating transparent

 Directors’ compensation consists of monthly fixed compensation and performance-based compensation in the form of cash bonuses (short-term incentive) and stock-based compensation (long-term incentive) based on the idea that directors should be appropriately incentivized to pursue sustained growth in Toyoda Gosei’s value.
 Directors’ compensation is split roughly 70:20:10 among monthly compensation, cash bonuses, and stock-based compensation, respectively.

-Directors’ aggregate annual cash compensation (monthly compensation plus bonuses) is capped at ¥650 million (outside directors’ share of which is capped at ¥65 million).
-Directors’ aggregate annual restricted stock-based compensation is capped at ¥100 million (outside directors are not eligible for restricted stock-based compensation).
-All three compensation caps were approved at the annual Shareholders’ Meeting on June 12, 2020.
+Directors’ aggregate annual cash compensation (monthly compensation plus bonuses) is capped at 650 million yen (outside directors’ share included).
+Directors’ aggregate annual restricted stock-based compensation is capped at 100 million yen (outside directors are not eligible for restricted stock-based compensation).
+The compensation caps were approved at the annual Shareholders’ Meeting on June 12, 2020.
+The total compensation for outside directors has been revised to a maximum annual limit of 100 million yen, as resolved at the June 14, 2024, Shareholders’ Meeting.

 Outside directors and Audit & Supervisory Board members receive only fixed monthly compensation because their role is to oversee and audit management from an independent vantage point.

-Individual directors’ compensation is set in accord with the above policies following a fair and transparent review/ reporting process by the majority-independent Executive Compensation Committee, established in 2019.
+Individual directors’ compensation is set in accord with the above policies following a fair and transparent review/reporting process by the majority-independent Executive Compensation Committee.

 At Executive Compensation Committee meetings, outside directors have made suggestions about further enlarging the incentive element of director compensation by, e.g., adjusting compensation to reflect the extent of directors’ respective environmental contributions.